Wlodarski/DR-Altimeter/CONFIG.md

 A default configuration file, config.ini, is created at first run.

-To rebuilt the configuration file, delete config.ini.
+To rebuild the configuration file, delete config.ini.
 To reset a single setting to its default value, delete it.
-It will be regenerate at next run.
+It will be regenerated at next run.

 ## Content
 ```